compas-dev/tutorials/building-information-modelling/README.md

 (IMAGE FOR VIEWER SHOWING THE INITIAL MODEL)

 ## Manipulate the BIM model with COMPAS in Rhino
-Through `compas_rhino`, the BIM model can also be loaded into Rhino, where it can be integrated with new components come directly from COMPAS or native Rhino geometries.
+Through COMPAS, the BIM model can also be loaded into Rhino, where it can be integrated with new components directly from COMPAS or native Rhino geometries.

 Firstly, let's load the model and visualise it in Rhino by runnning this script:
 ```python